Estimates of K\"ahler metrics on noncompact finite volume hyperbolic Riemann surfaces, and their symmetric products: Introduction

 \begin{rem} The main technique involved in the proofs of the above theorems, is the analysis of the Poincar\'e series representing the Bergman kernel $\bkl$.
 We utilize the fact that the complex vector space $H^{0}\big(\xbar,\cL^{k}\big)$, the space of global sections of the line bundle $\cL^{k}$, is isometric to $\Sk$, the complex vector space of cusp forms of weight-$2k$, with respect to the Fuchsian subgroup $\G$.
-Furthermore, we apply the Fourier expansions of cusp forms in the neighborhood of $i\infty$, demonstrating the interplay between geometry and number theory.

-Lastly, our estimates remain the same in the noncompact setting, as the ones derived in \cite{ab}. \end{rem}
+Lastly, our estimates \eqref{est:mainthm1} and \eqref{est:mainthm2} gain a factor of $k$ and $k^{d}$, respectively, when compared to the estimates derived in \cite{ab}, which is in accordance with the gain of a factor of $\sqrt{k}$ for the estimate of the Bergman kernel for noncompact hyperbolic Riemann surfaces, when compared to the compact setting. \end{rem}